 Another notable benefit to seeing the arts may be increased tolerance and empathy.
 “Seeing the arts allows you to see things from another person’s point of view,” says Angela Watson, a distinguished doctoral fellow from the department of Education Reform at University of Arkansas.
 The students in her study were asked a series of questions from the tolerance scale after viewing the play.
 They found a measurable difference in tolerance and social perspective taking.
 “Just think of the impact art exposure could have on the way we treat each other on a global scale,” ponders Watson.

-Earlier this year, the Perelman School of Medicine at the University of Pennsylvania and the Children’s Hospital of Philadelphia (CHOP) partnered with the Philadelphia Museum of Art to see if they could change the way medical students looked at problems.
+The Perelman School of Medicine at the University of Pennsylvania and the Children’s Hospital of Philadelphia (CHOP) partnered with the Philadelphia Museum of Art to see if they could change the way medical students looked at problems.
 “These were Ivy League kids – some of the smartest in the work – but they tend to be very black-and-white thinkers,” says Holmes Erickson.
 “Educators were having a hard time getting them to deal with grey areas.”

 The study asked medical students to take a six-week course in art observation.
 Researchers found that exposure to the arts significantly improved the med students’ clinical observation and professional development skills.
 “Exposure to the arts taught these twenty somethings’ how to observe and make inferences from their observations,” says Holmes Erickson.
 “Imagine how malleable kids would be if we exposed them to the arts?
 It could open a new world of creative thinkers.”